 - Deeper penetration test and vulnerability scan

-There is also a increased emphasis on policy-based decisions, as well as understanding frameworks.
+There is also an increased emphasis on policy-based decisions, as well as understanding frameworks.
 Increasingly, security procedures have become a policy-based.
-The exam includes emphasis on SS0, multifactor authentication techniques and tools.
+The exam includes an emphasis on SS0, multifactor authentication techniques, and tools.

 Cyber Security for what?